You're holding a HELD card — the front is a card to hold, the back is a lesson, and this room is yours forever. New here? How this works →

 Lupe — 'her collar lives on my keyring now. an object in service. openly sacred, no apologies.'

 Wren — 'kept one whisker in the drawer with the letters.
-Volkan called them linking objects.
+Anchors, not pathology.
 I call it the drawer where she still is.'

 people sat with this card this month